GeeTwentyFive/MapEditorBase/README.md

-Foundation for making your own 3D map editor
+A foundation for implementing your own 3D map editor

 Provides:
 - Automatic MapObject registration & handling